Nextpoint File Room

 Error: Unsupported compression method.
 Please use a supported method and try again.

-Solution: This error is triggered when an unsupported compression method was utilized to generate the zip file.
+Solution: This error is triggered when an unsupported compression method was used to create the archive file.
 The known unsupported compression types are: Legacy, Imploded, Deflate64, IBM Terse, BZIP2, LZMA, IBM z/OS CMPSC.
-To resolve, we recommend accessing the zip file on your local device, unzipping, and rezipping in a supported method.
+To resolve this, we recommend accessing the archive file on your local device, extracting its contents, and rezipping it using a supported method.

 To read more on how the File Room is structured and how to navigate the interface, click here >